-NYC NOWC is launching our third advocacy council for 5 worker-owners who will lead NYC NOWC’s advocacy efforts.
+NYC NOWC is launching our fourth advocacy council for 5 worker-owners who will lead NYC NOWC’s advocacy efforts.
 The goal of this program is to build advocacy skills among worker-owners in NYC for the long term and to expand the capacity of worker-owners to advocate on their own behalf.

 Council members’ responsibilities include, but are not limited to, the following:

 - Participation in the Worker Cooperative Business Development Initiative which has received funding from NY City Council for the past four years.
 Council members participate in Initiative meetings and help coordinate feedback from the rest of NYC NOWC’s membership.

 - Identifying NYC NOWC members’ needs to inform advocacy efforts

 - Research and Campaign Development for NYC NOWC’s city and state advocacy platforms.
 The draft platform was put together by previous advocacy councils.

 - Participation in various local, state and national worker cooperatives and broader solidarity economy policy conversations